Namibia Self Drive Safari & 4x4 Overland Tour

 Fully booked: April 2027 Tour Dates Coming Soon

-This 15-day guided 4x4 self-drive expedition delivers a masterclass in remote, frontier overlanding across the legendary landscapes of Northern Namibia.
-Beginning and ending in the capital of Windhoek, this itinerary is purpose-built for travelers seeking a profound connection with raw wilderness, challenging 4x4 routes, and ancient cultures.
+This 15-day guided Namibia self-drive safari and 4x4 safari Namibia expedition delivers a masterclass in remote, frontier overlanding across the legendary landscapes of Northern Namibia.
+Beginning and ending in the capital of Windhoek, this itinerary is purpose-built for travelers seeking a profound connection with raw wilderness, challenging 4x4 routes, and ancient cultures on a true Namibia safari tour.

 Tour Highlights

-- Etosha National Park: Spend two days on deep game drives exploring one of Africa's premier national parks, tracking the "Big Five" and witnessing legendary wildlife gatherings around the park's iconic waterholes.
+- Etosha National Park: Spend two days on deep game drives exploring one of Africa's premier national parks on a classic Namibia safari, tracking the "Big Five" and witnessing legendary wildlife gatherings around the park's iconic waterholes.

-- The Epupa Falls Spectacular: Camp right on the edge of the roaring Kunene River, where the water channels through a dramatic gorge flanked by ancient baobabs and makalani palm trees.
+- The Epupa Falls Spectacular: Camp right on the edge of the roaring Kunene River during your Namibia self-drive safari, where the water channels through a dramatic gorge flanked by ancient baobabs and makalani palm trees.

-- Authentic Himba Cultural Experience: Take an exclusive, guided tour of a traditional, semi-nomadic Himba kraal and village to learn about their pastoral lifestyle, vibrant dress, and ancient customs.
+- Authentic Himba Cultural Experience: Take an exclusive, guided tour of a traditional, semi-nomadic Himba kraal and village to learn about their pastoral lifestyle, vibrant dress, and ancient customs as part of your guided safari Namibia.

-- Marienfluss & Purros Gorge Overlanding: Conquer challenging, high-reward 4x4 mountain tracks into the desolated Marienfluss floodplains and dry river canyonsβthe definitive home of mystical desert-adapted elephants and lions.
+- Marienfluss & Purros Gorge Overlanding: Conquer challenging, high-reward mountain tracks on this remote 4x4 safari Namibia through the desolated Marienfluss floodplains and dry river canyons โ the definitive home of mystical desert-adapted elephants and lions.

-- Wild Wilderness Bush Camping: Experience the ultimate in remote solitude with pristine, off-grid wild camping in the dry riverbeds of Khowarib Schlucht and en-route to Purros, surrounded by camelthorn trees and dramatic mountain vistas.
+- Wild Wilderness Bush Camping: Experience the ultimate in remote solitude with pristine, off-grid wild camping during your overland safari Namibia, surrounded by camelthorn trees and dramatic mountain vistas.

 - Warmquelle Hot Springs: Swim and refresh under a natural, hidden waterfall feeding a lukewarm geothermal pool, tucked away in the rugged northern terrain.

-- Swakopmund Coastal Adventure: Relax in luxury chalets in this beautifully preserved German colonial seaside town, with opportunities for seal kayaking, dune quad-biking, or enjoying a premium oceanfront dinner.
+- Swakopmund Coastal Adventure: Relax in luxury chalets in this beautifully preserved German colonial seaside town, a highlight of many Namibia safari tours, with opportunities for seal kayaking, dune quad-biking, or enjoying a premium oceanfront dinner.

 Day-by-Day Itinerary